 Parking for the Abilene Civic Center is in the lot north of North 7th Street in between Pine and Cedar.
 Try to arrive at least thirty minutes before concert time.
-This leaves time for parking, picking up tickets, visiting the restroom and finding your seat.
+This leaves time for parking, picking up tickets, visiting the restroom, purchasing a cocktail, and finding your seat.

 Turn off the sound on your phone and watch alarm.

 If you are unfamiliar with the music, try reading the program notes in the program book (or on your phone on our website) while you are waiting for the concert to begin.

 If you’re attending a Masterworks concert, you might want to join in our backstage talks at 6:45 p.m.
 They’re called “Pre-Concert Talks” because conductor David Itkin often chats with the guest soloists about the music.
 You get the inside scoop from the musicians’ point of view and also a little history to put things in perspective.